boxwise/boxtribute/docs/adr/adr_database-history.md

 There are several popular audit logging techniques, but none of them serve every purpose.
 The most effective ones are often expensive, resource intensive, or performance degrading.
 Others are cheaper in terms of resources but are either incomplete, cumbersome to maintain, or require a sacrifice in design quality.

 I propose to use history tables.
 It meets the requirements for simplicity and for knowing historical state.
-Since we don't have a lot of tables to be shadowed (stock, products, locations, people, transactions), the maintenance cost is low.
+Since we don't have a lot of tables to be shadowed (stock, products, locations, people, tags, qr; maybe some for agreements/shipments), the maintenance cost is low.

 Quoting the first reference below,

 > If you only want to store logs for a few tables, shadow tables may be the most convenient option.

+If we want to record data *changes* rather than *versions* of data, an audit table is more suitable.

 ## Consequences